• Skip to primary navigation

 There is plenty of bits and pieces in the shop to tempt you, and a cafe serving coffee snacks and cakes.

-The Discovery room holds all of the Hub for all of the museums archives.
+The Discovery Room holds all of the Hub for all of the museum’s archives.
 Researchers or students can find lots of information here.
-Family researchers can find out about relatives who may of worked in the Royal Mail from the archival books.
+Family researchers can find out about relatives who may have worked in the Royal Mail from the archival books.
 There is a huge electronic tablet on which you can explore the archives of photos, documents and stamps kept by the Royal Mail.
 The Discovery Centre is a complete learning resource centre for the public.

 I hope you enjoyed my tour of The Postal Museum and Railway.
 For more information and to purchase tickets please see The Postal Museum and Railway website.